vesalbargi/verilog-pipelined-cpu/README.md

 ## Phase 3

 - MUX 8 2 Inputs: This module is a multiplexer that selects between two 8-bit inputs based on a control signal.
 It is used for dynamic data routing in the pipelined CPU.
 - Hazard Detection Unit: This unit is responsible for detecting data hazards that may occur during instruction execution.
 It monitors the pipeline registers and control signals to determine if a stall is necessary to prevent incorrect data usage.
 - Comparator: This module compares two input values and provides an output based on the comparison result.
 It is useful for conditional operations and decision-making processes within the CPU.
+- Main: The main module integrates all components of the pipelined CPU, coordinating the flow of data and control signals across the pipeline stages (Fetch, Decode, Execute, Memory Access, and Write Back).

 ## Datapath